PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 reports the expected unresolved custom op.
 Default `-cotof` continues to skip that unsupported runtime comparison and retains error signature `603ca474b8eee210cb3bb2df39bb20791becc95c66d60a1ec68e1a8a2744c109`.

+`fasterrcnn_resnet50_fpn.onnx` is promoted from a missing report to a pass.
+`LoweringContext.ensure_tensor()` previously expanded a producer-confirmed rank-2 tensor `[1,12543]` back to a stale shape hint `[-1,1,12543]`.
+Slice was then lowered with rank-3 vectors, and a downstream TopK inserted a rank-3 transpose whose runtime input was rank 2.
+The context now indexes ModelIR producers as operators are added and retains an all-static producer rank when the higher-rank hint can only add singleton or dynamic axes.
+Known non-singleton mismatches and tensors without a producer retain the previous behavior.
+The resulting Slice is rank 2 (`[1,12543]` to `[1,9408]`) and no TopK axis transpose is needed.
+A fixed-seed one-sample sequential run compares all three outputs without skips, with maximum absolute error `0` and cosine similarity `1`.
+Its managed profile uses `eval_num_samples: 1` and `accuracy_only: true`; ten sequential samples exceed 180 seconds.

 `conv_tasnet.onnx` remains an active missing-report model with the normalized reason `invalid_onnx_scatterelements_rank_mismatch_4_6`.
 Its terminal